EnriqueGS88/alexlazar.dev/_posts/hello-world.md

 I've put in a good 3 days into building this .md file based blog, and I actually really like it.

-I'm to spent to write anything right now though.
+I'm too spent to write anything right now though.

 But... **hello world**, welcome to my blog.